GreengageDB/diskquota/README.md

 limit is reached dynamically during the query is running.

 # Design
-Diskquota extension is based on background worker framework in Greenplum (bg worker needs pg_verion >= 9.4, which is supported in Greenplum 6 and later).
+Diskquota extension is based on background worker framework in Greengage (bg worker needs pg_verion >= 9.4, which is supported in Greengage 6 and later).
 There are two kinds of background workers: diskquota launcher and diskquota worker.

 There is only one launcher process per database master.
 There is no launcher